 “WHAT IF THE SEMESTER HAS ALREADY BEGUN?”

 It is possible to join the program during the semester.
 It is recommended to join within the first two weeks of the semester.
 It is also possible to join during the Winter Semester (within first two weeks) of your freshman/sophomore year as AS150s or AS250s, respectively.
-For more information, contact 1st Lieutenant Peaslee at firstname.lastname@example.org.
+For more information, contact Captain Yau at email@example.com.